jochemmeyers/SleepSchedule/README.md

 Event recursion is pretty basic: Either daily (Every X days), or monthly (Every month on the same day).

 If you want to put in workdays, simply add the appropriate number of events set to recur every 7 days (so one for Mondays, one for Tuesdays...).

+Click an event to delete it.
+You can't delete the Sleep events.

+Events (both sleep events, and recurring events) are planned up to a year from the start date.

 ## Saving / loading your schedule
 The settings and contents of your schedule are compressed and stored in the Save/load string at the top right of the page.